SamirGhias/Doodle-Jump-in-Assembly/README.md

 - Once the display and keyboard are correctly configured as above, click the 'Assemble' button near the center of the tool bar.
 - Press the green play button, and click in the text box in the "Keyboard and Display MMIO Simulator" to start registering inputs correctly.
 - Move left and right Using keys J and K.
+- ENJOY!!

+# Notes:
+This group assignment was assigned in CSC258 in Winter 2021 Semester.
+Teammate: Brooklyn Guo